Developer-Nadeem/TheZone-Ecommerce-Store/README.md

 The Zone Ecommerce store is a clothing website targetted towards 18-25 year olds, it sells a unique style of clothing that fits the taste of the aforementioned demographic.

+Pushed change from new laptop to make sure nthn fucks up

 ## Sections

 - [Project Description](#project-description)